Skip to content

 Authentication

-EMQX's REST API supports two main methods for authentication: basic Authentication using API keys and bearer token authentication.
+EMQX's REST API supports two main methods for authentication: basic authentication using API keys and bearer token authentication.

 Basic Authentication Using API Keys

 In this method, you use API keys and secret keys as the username and password to authenticate your API requests.
 EMQX's REST API follows HTTP Basic Authentication, where these credentials are required.
 Before using the EMQX REST API, you must create an API key.
+See API Key Management for details.

 Note

 For security reasons, starting from EMQX 5.0.0, you cannot use Dashboard user credentials to authenticate REST API requests.
 Instead, you need to create and use API keys for authentication.
-Note that role-based API credentials are available only in the EMQX Enterprise edition.

 Examples in different languages:

-Authentication Using Bearer Token
+Bearer Token Authentication

 As an alternative to API key-based authentication, you can use bearer tokens for secure and programmatic access to the EMQX REST API.
 To obtain a bearer token, send a request to the login API endpoint as described below.